danomatika/joyosc/README.md

 * axis normalization
 * triggers as axes
 * enable/disable sensors
-* sensor normalization
 * sensor rate in hz

-For example, to normalize both axes and sensors:
+For example, to normalize axes:
 ~~~
-/joyosc/devices/gc0/normalize 1
+/joyosc/devices/gc0/axes/normalize 1
 ~~~

 To enable sensors and set the rate to 60 hz: